SmokinCaterpillar/pypet/doc/source/tutorial.rst

 with :func:`~pypet.trajectory.Trajectory.f_explore` in
 the trajectory container.

-In our neuron simulation we have 225 different runs of our simulation and each run has particular index ranging from 0 to 224 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some trailing zeros.
-Thus, our runs names range from `run_00000000` to `run_00000224`.
+In our neuron simulation we have 303 different runs of our simulation and each run has particular index ranging from 0 to 302 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some trailing zeros.
+Thus, our run names range from `run_00000000` to `run_00000302`.

-To emphasize this, we start counting with 0, so the second run is called `run_00000001` and has index 1!
+Note that we start counting with 0, so the second run is called `run_00000001` and has index 1!

 So here is our top-level simulation or run function: